 Please be advised that, based on current IRS rules and standards, the advice contained herein is not intended or written by the practitioner to be used and cannot be used by the taxpayer for the purpose of avoiding penalties.

-MillerMusmar CPAs is an established accounting firm with offices in Reston, Virginia and Manassas, Virginia.
+MillerMusmar CPAs is an established accounting firm with offices in Reston, and Virginia.
 We have a twenty-six-year history of providing top-quality auditing, tax, and accounting services to clients throughout the Washington Metropolitan area and internationally.
 By combining the expertise of a mid-sized firm with personal attention, we are both large and small enough to deliver responsive service to our clients.
 For more information, please visit our website at www.MillerMusmar.com.